BenLyakhov/PartProductWebsite/README.md

 2. in Bootstrapdata.java, lines 47 to 116, added min and max inventory to all parts listed.
 3. mainscreen.html, lines 46 to 48: inHousePartForm.html, lines 24 and 25: OutsourcedPartForm.html lines 25 and 26: added input fields for min and max inventory
 4. application.properties: made a copy of the database file and renamed the file to version 2.
+5. 3/29/24 - application.properties, deleted the database file in Windows file explorer (Users folder on C drive): program recreated database with new data for min and max inventory values
+6. mainscreen.html, lines 38 and 39: added table headers for min inventory and max inventory.
+7. made 2 new files: MaxInvValidator.java and ValidMaxInv.java.

 ### Task H - Validation Test of Min/Max of Inventory
 Add validation for between or at the maximum and minimum fields.
 The validation must include the following: